 FLORA AND FAUNA OF THE RAMBLE

-Perhaps the most endearing and unique feature of the Ramble, every plant was a deliberate part of the landscape.
+Perhaps the most impressive fact about the Ramble, is that every plant was a deliberate part of the landscape.

-The oldest plants to be found are no older than 1869 when the first trees were planted.
+The oldest plants here are no older than 1869 when the first trees were planted.

 Some of the more aggressive species have taken over in some parts of the park, and require continued upkeep.